LCTyrell/Gaze-guided_grasping/README.md

 It's not part of the competition, but an interesting path to follow afterwards.

 #### Poppy Ergo Jr robotic arm
-Ergo Jr is an economical robotic arm designed for education.
+Ergo Jr is an economical robotic arm designed for education (GIF from ROS4PRO).

 ![Rob](Utils/MoveIt.gif )